timuchin333/timka/README.md

 Task 3️⃣: Rebase branch two to branch one and merge three to one.
 Show the process in screenshots

-Task 4️⃣: Answer the question in commit question.
+Task 4️⃣: Answer the questions in commit questions.